About the Oregon Forest Practices Act (FPA)

 A wildlife food plot is defined as a small area of forestland that, instead of being used to grow and harvest forest trees, is planted in vegetation for wildlife nutrition.
 Small forestland is defined as ownerships greater than 10 acres and less than 5,000.
 Maximum food plot sizes on those ownerships range from a quarter acre to 50 acres.

 Draft rules were developed with input from the Committee for Family Forestlands, the Tribal Cultural Resources Cluster and the three Regional Forest Practices Committees.
 Staff also consulted with Oregon Department of Fish and Wildlife.
-Input from these groups has been consolidated in the draft rule language.
+Input from these groups has been consolidated in the final language by the Board of Forestry.
+The rules took effect on Sept.
+1, 2020.

 The Forest Practices Monitoring Program continually reviews the effectiveness of the FPA and its rules through monitoring and research.
 The goals of the monitoring program are: